lcameroon/IT-eBooks-App/README.md

-# IT-eBooks-App usinf Angular Material-Start (ES6)
+# IT-eBooks-App - Angular Material, JSPM and ES6

 This branch implements the application using JSPM and ES6.